-6 Inch Cake recipe makes a perfect 3 layer small birthday cake.
-This easy to make mini cake recipe is purple and covered in vanilla frosting and sprinkles!
+6 Inch Cake recipe makes a perfect homemade 3 layer small birthday cake.
+This easy to make mini cake recipe is covered in vanilla frosting and sprinkles!
+Great for a small family cake!

 6 Inch Cake Recipe